-These are accounting guidelines and rules that companies and organisations follow when completing financial statements in statutory accounts.
+These are accounting guidelines and rules that companies and organisations follow when completing financial statements.
 They are designed to enable comparable reporting between companies, and they are the standards that all publicly listed groups in the European Union (EU) are required to use.